whatmakeart/whatmakeart.github.io/content/video/virtual-production/fab-environment-to-disguise-renderstram-setup-unreal-5-5-4.md

    - `RS_OOF_Cam` fills the outer frustum for lighting/reflections beyond the physical camera’s view.
    - `RS_AR_Cam`outputs a clean AR layer with the world hidden by default and AR_Cube forced visible.
 6. You can now transfer the project to your render nodes and connect it in disguise.
+7. The disguise template your are using may have different cine camera actors.